-- CareopolisTM.
-An online "caring community" enabling members to engage friends and family as it relates to their healing or healthcare journey.
-Members create and manage private online accounts through Careopolis to enhance connections with friends and loved ones. - Consumer Directed Services (CDS) Participation Reward. \$25 rewards card per quarter for members who enroll in CDS for Personal Care Services (PCS) to help promote independence and improve health outcomes.
+- Consumer Directed Services (CDS) Participation Reward. \$25 rewards card per quarter for members who enroll in CDS for Personal Care Services (PCS) to help promote independence and improve health outcomes.
 Members in Bexar and Hidalgo service delivery areas can earn up to \$100 per year for using CDS. - Extra-curricular activities.
 Up to \$150 each year for members to enroll in an approved extra-curricular activity.
-This Value-added Service is subject to need and must be authorized by Superior's Service Coordination Department 90 days prior to the start date.
+This Valueadded Service is subject to need and must be authorized by Superior's Service Coordination Department 90 days prior to the start date.
 Participating members are subject to the rules and regulations set forth by the organization, as applicable.
 This Value-added Service is not to exceed \$150 per member, per year.
 Allowance will be paid directly to the event organizer.
 Limited to non-MDCP members. - Extra Vision Benefits.
 A \$150 retail allowance towards select prescription eyeglass frames, lenses or contact lenses not covered by Medicaid, once every two years in lieu of the standard benefits.
 Coverage is for frames and lenses and does not cover additional features such as tints and coating.
 This allowance may not be used towards replacement eyewear or sunglasses.
 The member will be responsible for any charges exceeding \$150. - Fitness Tracker.
 Wearable fitness tracker for members in MRSA West and Lubbock service delivery areas.
-Eligible members ages 6 years and older must be enrolled in/participating in SNAP Disease Management for at least 180 continuous days and: - -Complete a SNAP related goal, and; - -Complete their annual STAR Kids Screening and Assessment (SAI) timely, and; - -Return the signed Individual Service Plan (ISP-Narrative) and; - -Are up to date with their Texas Health Steps checkups.
+Eligible members 6 to 20 years old must be enrolled in/participating in the Disease Management Lifestyle Program for at least 60 continuous days and: - -Complete a Lifestyle Program related goal, and; - -Complete their annual STAR Kids Screening and Assessment (SAI) timely, and; - -Return the signed Individual Service Plan (ISP-Narrative) and; - -Are up to date with their Texas Health Steps checkups.